Do you want to be sensitive to the Holy Spirit, His leading and His desires?

-Many prophetic people have a great hunger for the Presence of the Holy Spirit—it is how we are wired.
+Many prophetic people have a great hunger for the Presence of the Holy Spirit.

 The skilled sailor of a yacht is alert, aware of every shift of the wind, adjusting the sails accordingly.
 We can be like the sailor—expectant, positioned and ready to adjust to the moving of the Holy Spirit.